-In contrast to the extensive scholarship on epistemic uncertainty, axiological uncertainty---uncertainty about the nature, content, or scope of one's own values---remains underexplored, despite its prevalence in real-world decision-making for both humans and artificial agents.
-The existence of value uncertainty has been recognized by a few authors.
-For example, \citet[pp. 172--176]{DeweyTufts1936Ethics} distinguish cases of weakness of will, where agents struggle to act in conformity with their judgments of right and wrong from cases where the agent is uncertain about how to reconcile their values in order to arrive at a determination about right and wrong.
-In this second case, they argue that what is required is not strength of will, but reflection and clarification of the values in question.
-On their view, such reflection is a core component of theorizing in ethics.
-But their work does not provide a formal model of what such reflection should look like or how agents should approach decisions in the face of such axiological uncertainty.
+In contrast to the extensive literature on epistemic uncertainty, axiological uncertainty---uncertainty about the nature, content, or scope of one's own values---remains underdeveloped as a formal topic despite its prevalence in real-world decision-making. \citet[pp. 172--176]{DeweyTufts1936Ethics} distinguish weakness of will, where agents struggle to act on their judgments, from cases where the agent is uncertain about how to reconcile competing values.
+In the latter case, they argue, what is required is reflection and clarification rather than strength of will.
+They provide no formal model of such reflection.

-Levi \citeyearpar{levi1990hard} provides a formal model for decisions under value uncertainty.
-He identifies two sources: pragmatic constraints (insufficient time to reconcile values) and deep incommensurability (no unique tradeoff function exists).
+Levi \citeyearpar{levi1990hard} provides a formal model of choice under value uncertainty.
+He identifies two sources of value uncertainty: pragmatic constraints (insufficient time to reconcile values) and deep incommensurability (no unique tradeoff function exists).
 We add a third, normative source: some ethical theories hold that commensuration, though possible, is morally impermissible---Kantian theories, for instance, hold that treating rational agents as having a price violates their dignity \citep{LondonEtAl2017}.

-Levi's procedure requires agents to identify relevant values, entertain all convex combinations, and treat as admissible any act on or above the resulting surface.
-When multiple acts remain admissible, second-order values are applied iteratively.
+Levi's procedure requires agents to identify relevant values, entertain all convex combinations, and treat as admissible any act on or above the resulting surface, applying second-order values iteratively when multiple acts remain admissible.
 The resulting value structure is weaker than a utility function: agents acting on utility functions can be represented as employing a particular value structure, but Levi-rational choices need not correspond to any utility function.

 Our approach differs.
 Levi models value inquiry as identifying relative weights among fixed values.
 We show that inquiry can alter values themselves, resolving intra-personal and interpersonal conflicts.
-Our results are sufficiently general to apply within Levi's framework (demonstrated in \S\ref{sec:valueCommensuration1A}) and extend to other approaches accommodating incommensurability, parity, or ambiguity.
+Our results apply within Levi's framework (demonstrated in \S\ref{sec:valueCommensuration1A}) and extend to other approaches accommodating incommensurability, parity, or ambiguity.